The Progressive Corporation (PGR) Review – Making Smarter Decisions

 The Progressive Corporation (PGR): Who are the competitors?

-The company’s main competitors (and peers) include Mercury General Corporation (MCY) that is trading 54.83% up over the past 12 months and The Allstate Corporation (ALL) that is 36.95% higher over the same period.
-The Travelers Companies Inc. (TRV) is 56.43% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 11.02% from the last report on Feb 11, 2021 to stand at a total of 5.33 million short shares sold with a short interest ratio of 1.91.
+The company’s main competitors (and peers) include Mercury General Corporation (MCY) that is trading 65.27% up over the past 12 months and The Allstate Corporation (ALL) that is 26.50% higher over the same period.
+The Travelers Companies Inc. (TRV) is 49.20% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -12.38% from the last report on Mar 14, 2021 to stand at a total of 5.99 million short shares sold with a short interest ratio of 1.91.